 • The signatures of all parties.

 You may want to start with a sample agreement or deal memo like those provided on this site, which can serve as a discussion checklist.
-But remember, using model contracts with boilerplate (standard) provisions is like buying a suit “off the rack” – it will need to be custom tailored to fit your specific situation.
+But remember, using model contracts with boilerplate (standard) provisions is like buying a suit “off the rack” – it will need to be custom-tailored to fit your specific situation.
+You could also think about using contract management systems from providers like Axxerion or similar.
+Using contract lifecycle management software can enable you to provide clearer contracts for both parties to easily understand and benefit from.

 Well-crafted contracts anticipate contingencies.
 You may want to include an escape clause, a provision that allows the parties to be relieved from (get out of) any obligation if a certain event occurs.